 Surely ACME Software must be losing a lot of business to their competitors?
 This is the first and biggest fear a company like ACME Software will have when they notice the PPC adverts.
 Presumably, people searching for ACME Software are either prospects at various points in the conversion funnel, or current customers accustomed to finding websites by typing the name into Google as opposed to the website address in the navigation bar.
 Because they’re using Google and seeing the adverts, ACME Software’s rivals are getting free exposure and disgruntled customers will know where to go.

-Industry Examples of Pay Per Click Bidding on Rivals
+Examples Of Pay Per Click Bidding On Rivals

 Here are a few examples from the service management industry of companies bidding to appear on the SERP of industry organisations.